Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud/features.md

 ## Will XM Cloud support Federated authentication?
 We've heard from customers a desire to have Federated authentication, so that Sitecore can connect our identity system to their identity solution, and that's something that will be coming in the future.
 Clarification coming after Sitecore Symposium 2022.

-## How do we handle Forms with XM Cloud?
+## How are Forms handled with XM Cloud?
 Web forms are an MVC-based approach that have dependencies upon our content delivery servers.
 Therefore, it cannot be used as is with headless implementations.
 So, there are really two parts to this answer:

-1. In the near-term we recommend that customers utilize a third-party service.
+1. In the near-term Sitecore recommends that customers utilize a third-party service.
 There are any number of third-party API-based/ API-driven forms experiences today that are designed and built for headless implementations.
 We're aware that customers who already have Salesforce in place could also embed their Salesforce forms directly within their UIs.
 There are a number of CRMs that also provide that functionality.
 2. Sitecore does have a project to deliver a headless, full-SaaS, forms experience.
-The plan is to have JavaScript and HTML that you can inject into your frontend and we'll store all of that data in our back end that we manage through the Sitecore SaaS platform.
+The plan is to have JavaScript and HTML that you can inject into your frontend and we'll store all of that data in our back end that is managed through the Sitecore SaaS platform.
 SaaS forms are currently planned for the second half of the year in calendar year 2023.

-## Can we migrate existing forms?
+## Can existing forms be migrated?
 Since XM Cloud does not utilize Content Delivery servers, Sitecore Forms are being enhanced to better support headless implementations.
 Once the Forms enhancements are available through a future XM release, customers will need to change their existing Forms implementations to get the benefits of the new version.
 Clarification coming after Sitecore Symposium 2022.

 ## Is XM Cloud SOC 2 certified?